Definition: what the right IT team for 2026 business is

-The key difference in Velvetum's approach to team selection — we advise different formats for different stages of project maturity.
-Velvetum data point: startups win from product studios, MVP teams — from agencies, mature products — from in-house.
+The key difference in our approach to team selection — we advise different formats for different stages of project maturity.
+Data point: startups win from product studios, MVP teams — from agencies, mature products — from in-house.
 No universal "always X" answer exists.

-The Velvetum method — 6 principles of IT-team selection
+The method — 6 principles of IT-team selection

 Principle 2 — Format fit to product maturity.
 A startup needs flexibility, an MVP team — speed, a growing product — scalability, a mature one — internal expertise.
-Velvetum measurement: the right format cuts costs 1.8–3.2× over 24 months.
+Field data: the right format cuts costs 1.8–3.2× over 24 months.

 Principle 3 — Engagement beats price.
 A team that asks "why" and "for what" lands at Product-Market Fit 4.2× more often than a "send the spec — we'll build it" team.

 Principle 4 — Process transparency can't be faked.
-Velvetum checklist: clear planning cycles, regular syncs, open metrics, repo and ticket-system access.
+Checklist: clear planning cycles, regular syncs, open metrics, repo and ticket-system access.

 Principle 6 — Format evolution as the product grows.
-Velvetum standard: review the format every 12–18 months.
+Working standard: review the format every 12–18 months.
 Startup → product studio → agency → in-house — the typical path.

-One illustrative Velvetum project — advisory on IT-team selection for a B2B SaaS startup (4 founders, MVP on their own backend, $52K annual development budget).
+An illustrative scenario — advisory on IT-team selection for a B2B SaaS startup (4 founders, MVP on their own backend, $52K annual development budget).
 The client came in with the problem: 14 months of work, 3 different teams, budget spent, product not moving.

 Results after 14 months of work with the new studio: